About the course

 The course fees for 2019/2020 are as follows:

-We are looking for applicants who demonstrate the potential to be an outstanding teacher with a passion for your subject and sound subject knowledge and an understanding of educational context in the U.K. We also welcome applications that demonstrate good written English, resilience, enthusiasm, confidence, the ability to be reflective and emotional intelligence.
-We expect you to be aware of the professionalism required to teach and show your empathy and understanding when considering how a child develops.
-Your application should also detail how much experience you have gained in an educational setting.
-We consider each application on its merits.
+We are looking for people who have a passion for your subject and an understanding of the educational context in England.
+We also welcome applications that can demonstrate resilience, enthusiasm, and the ability to reflect.
+We expect you to be aware of the professionalism required to teach and demonstrate your empathy and understanding when considering child development.
+Your application should also detail any experience you have gained in an educational setting.

 About the training provider

-Places are available in an excellent and varied network of schools across Sheffield and the Peak District.
-The schools who are partnered with the Alliance will offer high quality training for trainees who wish to train to teach in Primary or Secondary Phases.
-Our Primary places also include training opportunities for people who would like to teach in a special school context.
+Places are available in an excellent and varied network of 60+ schools across Sheffield and the Peak District.
+The schools who are partnered with the Alliance offer high quality training for trainees who wish to train to teach in Primary or Secondary Phases.

 Training with disabilities and other needs

 As a training provider we will do everything we can to meet your needs.
 We work in full partnership with Sheffield Hallam University or The University of Sheffield where you are a fully enrolled student with access to all of their facilities.
 If you have a disability, including long term medical conditions, specific learning difficulties (such as dyslexia, dyspraxia and A(D)HD) and mental health conditions, you can access additional support for your academic studies with the university.